No Time for Housekeeping

 - A woman should be capable of doing all that naturally, effortlessly, and excellently.

-But planning, organizing, and managing require engaging the brain’s executive function.
-And whether it is due to an accident, illness, a brain condition, or genetics, the ability to plan, organize, and manage takes work and requires learning for a large part of the population.
+However, planning, organizing, and managing require engaging the brain’s executive function.
+Whether it is due to an accident, illness, a brain condition, or genetics, the ability to plan, organize, and manage takes work and requires learning for a large part of the population.
 The truth is that most people do not excel at those activities, even less enjoy them.

 An Outsourcing Economy